Topological Spherical T-duality -- Dimension change from higher degree $H$-flux: Introduction

-For the case of non-Abelian symmetries, Bouwknegt, Evslin and Mathai proposed in \cite{BEM15} a version of topological T-duality which is quite distinct from other versions in the literature, e.g. Poisson-Lie.
+For the case of non-Abelian symmetries, Bouwknegt, Evslin and Mathai proposed in \cite{BEM15} a version of {\it topological T-duality} which is quite distinct from other versions in the literature, e.g. Poisson-Lie T-duality.
 Here T-duality relates the total spaces of $\mathrm{SU}(2)$-bundles and, as in the original topological T-duality, switches information from a background closed form of fixed degree with the topology of the dual space.
-Once again T-dual spaces have isomorphic twisted cohomologies.
+Once again, T-dual spaces have isomorphic twisted cohomologies.
 In this framework, the structure group, $\mathrm{SU}(2)$, is shared among T-duals instead of relating principal bundles with dual groups.
 A minor shortcoming is that even when the background form represents an integral class, there may be no T-dual space.
-This construction was further extended in \cite{LSW16} to $(2n-1)$-sphere bundles over $d$-dimensional manifolds.
+This construction was further extended in \cite{BEM15b} to oriented 3-sphere bundles and in \cite{LSW16} to $(2n-1)$-sphere bundles over $d$-dimensional manifolds.
+Up to now no corresponding version of {\it geometric T-duality} had emerged.

-It is this formulation of \cite{BEM15,LSW16} that we will develop further.
-Here we allow for the background form to have any odd degree higher than the dimension of the sphere fibers.
+It is this formulation of \cite{BEM15,BEM15b,LSW16} that we will develop further.
+Here we allow for the background form to have any (fixed) odd degree higher than the dimension of the sphere fibers.
 Under T-duality, topological information of the background form is still exchanged with the Euler class of the dual bundle.
 With this framework we still have isomorphisms of twisted cohomology and one can construct a T-dual as long as the background form is (a multiple of) an integral class.
 The new feature is that while T-dual pairs fiber over a common base, the dimension of the fiber needs not to agree and that information is encoded in the degree of the background form.

+In our study we single out a subspace of the space of forms that plays a similar role $S^1$-invariant forms did for usual T-duality.
+Focusing on this subspace, we propose an accompanying higher Courant algebroid for spherical T-duality and prove that T-dual spaces have isomorphic higher Courant algebroids, thus realising geometric spherical T-duality.
+Finally we relate the subbundle of self T-dual sections of this Courant algebroid with the underlying Courant algebroid that appears in $\mathrm{E}_6$ expectional generalized geometry.